Sheikh Mujibur Rahman: Assassination

 Sheikh Mujibur Rahman was assassinated along with most of his family in his personal residence on 15 August 1975 during a military coup by renegade army officers.
 His wife, brother, three sons, two daughters-in-law, and hosts of other relatives, personal staff, police officers, a brigadier general of the Bangladesh Army and many others were killed during the coup.
 More than 40 people got injured.
 The army chief K. M. Shafiullah was caught unaware and failed to stop the coup.
 Mujib was shot on the staircase of his house.
 Curfew was imposed after his death was announced on Bangladesh Radio nationwide.

 Mujib was warned by many including the Indian intelligence about a possible coup.
 Mujib shrugged off these warnings by saying his own people would never hurt him.
 Moreover, being the president, he did not stay in Bangabhaban but stayed in his unguarded house at 32 Dhanmondi.
-German politician and federal chancellor Willy Brandt 'reportedly' said, "Bengalis can no longer be trusted after the killing of Sheikh Mujib.
+German politician and federal chancellor Willy Brandt reportedly said, "Bengalis can no longer be trusted after the killing of Sheikh Mujib.
 Those who killed Mujib can do any heinous act."
+However, allegations of several attempts on his life had surfaced in the aftermath of the 1966 Six Point Movement.